Border Agents Make Killer Mistakes During Interviews: 4 Ways to Fix Them!

-Not looking at the person directly.
-Most inexperience or newer officers/agents show their lack of skills by this one mistake.
+Most inexperience or newer officers show their lack of skills by this one mistake.
 The face is one of the most important area of a person the interviewer has to analyze.
-Here is the vast amount of clues from Micro Expressions (subject we will cover in future post), nervous ticks, eye-movement, voice, etc.
+Here is the vast number of clues from Micro Expressions (subject we will cover in future post), nervous ticks, eye-movement, voice, etc.

 How To Fix It

-Focus on your interviewee's face.
-Once you have signal the person they need to answer your question, don't get distracted by looking at identification documents, cellphones to show information.
-These first few seconds of the interview are vital to establish rapport and baseline which demonstrate great abilities.
-More on this point on Mistake Number 4.
+Once you have signaled the person they need to answer your question, don't get distracted by looking at documents, IDs, cellphones or computer screens.
+These first few seconds of the interview are vital to establish rapport and baseline behavior.

 "Are you coming for vacation or work?"